RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 ***

-Brun already knew why she had never heard of Debug's mom before now, they were a bit of an asshole.
+Brun now knew why she had never heard of Debug's mom before now, they were a bit of an asshole.

-It hadn't taken an entire five minutes before they could hear the siren and Sinéad tore into the packing lot.
+It hadn't taken the entire five minutes before they could hear the siren and watch as Sinéad tore into the packing lot.
 She had swiftly taken over Brun's investigation, but was cut short when trying to go through the security footage and the system seized up and finished the automated deletion of the month's worth of security tapes, or as Beth liked to call it: Deep Storage.
-She had often said that if the cops wanted their footage they could do whatever fancy tech they had access to to peel the data back off it.
+She had often said that if the cops wanted their footage they could do whatever fancy tech they had access to to peel the data back off the drives.

 Sinéad, had swore loudly, but ultimately just started investigating personally rather than rely on the tapes.

-Burn had shown her were the car normally sat and that it was empty, and one of the few things she had managed to show her (and reaffirm for herself) was Beth leaving on foot.
+Burn had shown her were the car normally sat and that it's spot was empty, and one of the few things she had managed to show her on the tapes (and reaffirm for herself) was Beth leaving on foot.

 "There's a pile of shims in the bush?"
 Sinéad asked, she asked a lot more questions than Dee, but got essentially the same conclusions.

 "Yeah, when we first got the car we didn't have keys for it so Dee would use those to unlock it to test if the remote she made would work.
 Or if she misplaced the remote after getting it to work."
 Brun answered, she was having fun telling Dee's mom stories about her daughter she didn't know.
+Bragging that her own connection was better than theirs even if she doubted that connection in the same moment.

 "So even if she didn't have the car's keys, she could make this go?"

 "Yeah, I even got good at it, that car was very easy to hot wire.
 She was going to teach you next Trouble."
-Brun pulled Trouble closer as she spoke to her, not comfortable with letting them stray too far away.
+Brun pulled Trouble closer as she spoke to her, not comfortable with letting them stray too far away under the current circumstances, instead Brun pushed away the idea of asking herself why she felt she had any say over what Trouble did.

 "And the blood?"
 Sinéad asked matter-of-factly.

 "The what?"
 Brun dragged Trouble over as she strode next to Sinéad.

-On the ground she could see a lot of dark spots on the ground she would have assumed were just dirt.
-But they reflected the light differently.

-Sinéad followed the trail back to one of the walls of the hotel.
+On the ground she could see a lot of dark spots on the ground she would have assumed were just dirt, but they reflected the light from Sinéad's torch differently.
+Sinéad painstakingly followed the trail back to one of the walls of the hotel.

 "I lose the trail over here.
 But either Deh took an injured person with her, or she's injured."
 Sinéad stood back up to her full height, almost reaching Brun's chest.
 "Get in the car, more eyes will help.
 There's a bunch of flashlights in the backseat."